-As I was wondering one day what I would like to shoot last winter, I ran into the pictures of a five-story pagoda in Yamagata prefecture, among many other nice places all over Japan.
-I thought it looked magical, perfect to be a part of a winter elopement, enwrapped in the old forest with the rays of sun breaking through.
+As I was wondering one day what I would like to shoot that winter, I ran into the pictures of a five-story pagoda in Yamagata prefecture, among many other nice places all over Japan.
+I thought it looked magical, perfect to be a part of a winter elopement in Japan, enwrapped in the old forest with the rays of sun breaking through.
 I’ve already been in Japan for 6 years, and I wondered how I had never seen it before.

 Just a few days from then, a friend posted a picture of that same place on her Instagram stories, and that was all the push I needed to pack the bags.